Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023 shows that Berkshire Park had a median income among taxpayers of $51,612 and an average level of $63,523.
-This is below the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $56,185 (median) and $69,151 (average) as of September 2025.
-From the 2021 Census, household income ranks at the 67th percentile ($2,036 weekly), while personal income sits at the 39th percentile.
-The predominant income cohort spans 30.9% of locals (688 people) in the $1,500 - 2,999 category, reflecting patterns seen in the broader area where 30.9% similarly occupy this range.
+These figures are below the national averages of $60,817 and $83,003 respectively for Greater Sydney.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates as of September 2025 would be approximately $56,185 (median) and $69,151 (average).
+According to the 2021 Census, household income ranks at the 67th percentile ($2,036 weekly), while personal income sits at the 39th percentile.
+Income distribution shows that the predominant cohort spans 30.9% of locals (689 people) in the $1,500 - 2,999 category, reflecting patterns seen in the broader area where 30.9% similarly occupy this range.
 Economic strength is evident through 32.0% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 87.7% of income, indicating strong purchasing power.

 Frequently Asked Questions - Income